Unravel the industry.

 Early Majority set out to disrupt how outerwear is made and experienced.
 Founded by Joy Howard (formerly of Patagonia, Nike, Lyft), the brand confronted industry standards with its modular layering system, Web3 integration, DAO-based membership, and commitment to circularity.

-To signal radical change, the identity needed to merge innovation with sustainability and reach a decentralized, values-driven community.
+To signal radical change, the identity needed to balance technical innovation with sustainability and resonate with a decentralized, values-driven audience.

 Maintaining this dualism across touchpoints was key.
 The tension became a source of creative energy and gave the system range, from product storytelling to experimental collaborations.